 - Armed Forces Day, third Saturday in May

-- Memorial Day (half-staff until noon), the last Monday in May
+- Memorial Day (half-staff from sunrise until noon only, then raised briskly to the top of the staff until sunset), the last Monday in May

 - Flag Day, June 14